PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Not slowing down people's apps was core to our mission with session replay.

-Our strategy to do wireframes was much less performance-intensive than others tools' reliance on screenshots.
-We still built screenshot mode, which provided a more accurate representation, but mostly focused on making our wireframe mode as good as possible.
+Our strategy to do wireframes is much less performance-intensive than others tools' reliance on screenshots.
+We still built screenshot mode, which provided a more accurate representation; however, we mostly focused on making our wireframe mode as good as possible.

 ![Screenshot vs Wireframe](https://res.cloudinary.com/dmukukwp6/image/upload/wireframe_78ce94bd4b.png)